By Paul d'Anjou, Twitch growth expert

 Can I edit Twitch clips for TikTok on mobile?

 Yes.
-CapCut mobile is the standard — it imports MP4 from your phone gallery and exports directly to TikTok.
+CapCut mobile is the standard.
+It imports MP4 from your phone gallery and exports directly to TikTok.
 The limit is precision: long captions and complex transitions are still easier on desktop.

-Conclusion — your next move
+Your next move

 Three methods, three sweet spots.
 The #1 trap for growing streamers is staying on manual CapCut long after their volume has justified a dedicated tool or AI auto-clipping.